vssukharev/libclang.c3/README.md

 }
 ```

-Simply do `c3c run` to check whether everything is fine (make sure to have `glfw` installed on your system).
+Simply do `c3c run` to check whether everything is fine (make sure to have `libclang` installed on your system).

 ## Translation Rules